definitelyewan/LinkedListLib/readme.md

  - 100% test coverage
  - License: MIT

+All documentation, tests, builds, and installers can be generated using the provided python3 scripts located in scripts/ . :)

 All testing and development was done on Windows 10, Fedora 38, and Debian 12